 Geotagging your images is also a popular advice by many local SEOs.
 I cannot confirm this to be true or false, however I do bring this up as you should try to cover all angles in SEO, where we base most of our information on correlated data and it doesn't hurt to try.
 Use this geotagging tool.

-The meta description isn’t a direct SEO factor, however this is where you can put your marketing hat on as this is the description for your website as it appears on the SERPS (Search engine results pages).
+The meta description isn’t a direct SEO factor, however, this is where you can put your marketing hat on as this is the description for your website as it appears on the SERPS (Search engine results pages).
 Write something that gives a good description of your page/service and will attract searchers to click on your site.
-Behavioral signals which includes click through rate is one of the main ranking factors according to the 2017 local seo survey.
+Behavioural signals which includes click-through rate is one of the main ranking factors according to the 2017 local SEO survey.

 This is mostly covered in the website optimisation section, user experience is a big deal for Google.
-As the latest local seo survey shows, behavioral accounts signals for 10% of the overall ranking factor.
+As the latest local SEO survey shows, behavioural accounts signals for 10% of the overall ranking factor.
 The most important user signals are:

 - CTR (Click Through Rate)The average click through rate from the SERP (search engine result pages) to your website.
 You can optimise to increase the CTR by having a more attractive and descriptive meta description, title tag and URL which is relevant to the search query.